Seward is one of my favorite towns in Alaska. It’s simply beautiful and there is so much to do.

 Kenai Fjords and Major Marine Tours are the main operators and will take you out on larger ships.
 I prefer these ships because they have all the facilities you need; bathrooms, snack and bar area, multiple viewing areas, etc. If you want something smaller, I recommend Seward Ocean Excursions.
 They also do fall/winter/spring tours, while the larger outfits run during the high season from May – September.

-Note for families: I have a 4-year old so I understand how quickly their patience can wear.
+Note for families: I have young kids so I understand how quickly their patience can wear.
 Most companies recommend trips that are 6 hours maximum, and I would agree.
 Sometimes in the spring (May) they run shorter Orca tours, which could be a good option during that time of year.

 3. Climb Mt Marathon